KOLANA (KOLANA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KOLANA Historical Price

-According to the latest data gathered on KOLANA live price page, the current price of KOLANA is 0.00001325USD.
-The circulating supply of KOLANA(KOLANA) is 749.90M KOLANA , giving it a market capitalization of $9.88K.
+According to the latest data gathered on KOLANA live price page, the current price of KOLANA is 0USD.
+The circulating supply of KOLANA(KOLANA) is 749.90M KOLANA , giving it a market capitalization of $7.99K.

 The KOLANA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KOLANA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.